JanGerritSchulz/sakura/README.md

 pip3 install .
 ```

+*Note: for installing in developer mode do `python3 -m pip install -e .` instead.
+When installed as editable, a project can be edited in-place without reinstallation:

 ## Usage of  `simplotter`
-At the moment, the package supports plotting the distributions of the cut variables on doublets of the true SimDoublets.
-This can be done with the command line function `makeCutPlots`.
-More on its usage below.
+At the moment, the package supports plotting the distributions of the cut variables on doublets of the true SimDoublets and some general plots for the SimDoublets.
+Thi can be done with the command line functions `makeCutPlots` and `makeGeneralPlots`.
+More on their usage below.
+There is also the function `makeAllPlots` which essentially runs both.

 ### `makeCutPlots`
 This command line function plots the distributions of doublet cut parameters for the true SimDoublets of TrackingParticles which were produced by the `SimDoubletsAnalyzer` module in CMSSW.
 You can get a summary of the command options with